banq/jivejdon/readme.md

 CQRS architecture
 ==============================
 CQRS addresses separates reads and writes into separate models, using commands to update data, and queries to read data.

-In jivejdon ForumThread and ForumMessage are saved in cache, cache is a snapshot of even logs, if a update command activate one of these models, they will send domain events to clear the cache datas, the cache is similar as the database for query/read model, the consistency between with cache and the database for commmand model maintained by the domain events.
+In jivejdon ForumThread and ForumMessage are saved in cache, cache is a snapshot of even logs, if a update command activate one of these models, they will send domain events to clear the cache datas, the cache is similar as the database for query/read model, the consistency between with cache and the database for commmand model is maintained by the domain events.

 Install